yunkeadc/yk-commom-python/README.rst

 bigip
 ^^^^^
-Python API for configuring objects on a BIG-IP device and gathering information from the device via the REST API.
+Python API for configuring objects on a YK device and gathering information from the device via the REST API.

 Installation